RakhithJK/wazuh-wazuh-qa-wiki/Deployer-pipeline.md

 ### Connection artifact

 Instances connection information file.
-Connection information is generated depending of the service and OS of the instance.
+Connection information is generated depending on the service and OS of the instance.

 If it is an `EC2` Windows instance, to access the machine it is recommended to download the Remmina client.

 Remmina is a remote desktop client for POSIX-based computer operating systems (https://remmina.org/).

 In addition, it is necessary to install the RDP plugin.
-See an [example](here https://community.linuxmint.com/software/view/remmina-plugin-rdp)
+See an [example](https://community.linuxmint.com/software/view/remmina-plugin-rdp) here.

 The configuration required for the connection is as follows: